 In addition to promoting a corporate culture that encourages open communication, set and enforce policies that support a healthy work-life balance.
-Depending on your organization, this may mean offering work-from-home options (even post-pandemic) or otherwise facilitating flexible work hours.
-In fact, a survey suggests that employees working flexible schedules (such as four-day workweeks) have a 63% higher sense of well-being.
+Depending on your organization, this may mean offering work-from-home options (even post-pandemic) or otherwise establishing a flexible work schedule policy.
+In fact, a recent study revealed that 71% of employees working flexible schedules (such as four-day workweeks) reported to have lower levels of burnout.

 Work-life balance can also involve maintaining manageable workloads (do regular check-ins to ensure it’s working for the employee), creating a positive work environment, and providing wellness programs.
 Allowing employees to prioritize a healthy work-life balance will make them more likely to stay with your company for the long haul.

-One-on-one performance review meetings with managers can help employees understand the definition of success in their roles and are a great opportunity for supervisors to learn more about what makes an employee tick and what they need to be their best selves.
+One-on-one performance review meetings with managers can help employees understand the definition of success in their roles.
+These also provide a great opportunity for supervisors to learn more about what makes an employee tick and what they need to be their best selves.
 This not only helps you better manage your employees day to day but also lets you learn about—and nurture—their professional goals.
 Sometimes, all you have to do to retain top talent is ask the right questions and listen.

 Additionally, conducting regular performance reviews can help tie an employee’s performance to your company successes.
 This gives managers a chance to weigh the expectations of employees against their performance and contributions.
 Clearly outlining goals and performance can lead to a more positive work environment.

-With Gallup reporting that some companies had to make abrupt changes to their performance reviews or cancel them altogether as a result of the COVID-19 pandemic, it is important to build a process that is adaptable and responsive to changes in your business as well as timely and ongoing (don’t just meet once a quarter, but have more frequent, informal performance check-ins with your employees).
+Gallup reported that some companies had to make abrupt changes to their performance reviews or cancel them altogether as a result of the COVID-19 pandemic.
+This is why it’s important to build a process that is adaptable and responsive to changes in your business.
+Additionally, it should be timely and ongoing (don’t just meet once a quarter, but have more frequent, informal performance check-ins with your employees).

 Training and developing your team should be a top priority in employee engagement and retention.
 Training new employees on company policies, learning new skills, and creating opportunities for professional development are all ways to keep your team engaged and productive.
-With two-thirds of management actively involved in professional development, this will be an investment that pays off in the long run in terms of productivity and morale (a possible 3-1 return on investment).
+With two-thirds of management actively involved in professional development, this will be an investment that pays off in the long run in terms of productivity and morale.
 It will also ensure that your workforce is staying in line with any changes or developments within your industry.

 Start with offering job training and education opportunities that can be translated into role advancement for your employees.
 Depending on the employee, it may also be helpful to cover education expenses to grow in a relevant field or to encourage conference attendance through financial assistance and flexible work schedules.